US Fulbright Logo

 • Hypertension

-Affiliation: Noguchi Memorial Institute
+Noguchi Memorial Institute for Medical Research - UJMT

 The Noguchi Memorial Institute for Medical Research (NMIMR), established in 1979 as a semi-autonomous institute of the University of Ghana, is the country’s leading biomedical research facility.
 The Institute spearheads biomedical research in Ghana on diseases of public health importance in the country and the African region.
 NMIMR focuses primarily on research into infectious diseases, including malaria, soil transmitted helminthiasis and schistosomiasis, filariasis lymphatic filariasis and onchocerciasis, HIV/AIDS, tuberculosis, buruli ulcer, poliomyelitis, sexually transmitted infections, viral hemorrhagic fevers, diarrheal diseases, and vaccine-preventable diseases.